Follow us on:

 In Stock and Available for Delivery

 Fire retardant paints are coatings applied to various materials, primarily wood and wood-based products, to enhance their fire performance.
-These paints are part of passive fire protection measures, which do not require activation to function effectively.
+These paints are part of passive fire protection measures, such as fire stopping, which do not require activation to function effectively.
 Fire retardant paints improve the reaction to fire performance of the surfaces they cover, helping to prevent the spread of flames and reducing the heat released during a fire.

 Fire retardant paints are crucial in improving the fire safety of buildings and structures by enhancing their resistance to fire and controlling the spread of flames.
 There are several types of fire-retardant paints, each designed for specific applications and materials.
 Here is an overview of the different types, their applications, and typical uses: